 The Directors also regard the Company's share price return to be a key indicator of performance.
 This is monitored closely by the Board.

-During the year under review the Company's share price return was (26.3)%.
-Please see pages 2 and 3 of this Annual Report for further information.
+During the year under review the Company's share price return was +27.9%.
+Please see pages 1 and 3 for further information.